Doing Business in Mauritania

 - Fiqh (Islamic Jurisprudence):

-Mauritania belongs to the Maghribian Economic Area (Islamic Civilization
+Mauritania belongs to the Maghrebian Economic Area (Islamic Civilisation

 The economy of Mauritania:

-- The main resources: Iron ore, fisheries, agriculture, livestock, oil, and
+- The main resources: Iron ore, fisheries, agriculture, livestock, Petrol, and gas.

 - Mauritanian GDP growth: 6.9%